ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

 - Research and development (R&D)
 - Human Resourses (HR)
 - Sales

-  The visual below explicitely shows the hreakdown of the employee turnover in the organistation in relation to department amongst other parameters.
+  The visual below explicitely shows the breakdown of the employee turnover in the organistation in relation to department amongst other parameters.

   1. R & D has a total of 133 employee involved with 56.12%
   2. HR has 5,06% which is equal to 12 employees
   3. Sales department has 92 employees involved with  38.82%

-     the above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate in the company.
+  The above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate in the company.

 ![HR DATA ANALYSIS AND ATTRITION TREND](https://github.com/user-attachments/assets/b003b67c-dffd-4aaf-a497-43b0f16d3412)